StreetScout

 Where is Kettering?

-Kettering is a suburb of Tasmania, Australia.
+Kettering is a suburb of Tasmania, Australia, in the Kingborough local government area.

 What is the population of Kettering?